 Permits

 Permits may be required when extra measures are needed to protect natural or cultural resources.
-It is good to check ahead of time to find out what types of passes and/or permits are required for different activies before entering the forest.
+Make sure to check ahead of time to find out what types of passes and/or permits may be required for different activities before entering the forest.

 Forest Product Permits